ediiiz/cURLsolverr/readme.md

 - `proxy`: Proxy settings for the request.
 Contains URL, username (optional), and password (optional).

 For **session creation** (`/v1/session/`), the `proxy` parameter is optional.

----

-This README reflects the updated code structure and functionality you've shared.
-Adjustments can be made further based on specific requirements or further changes to the code.